exercism/v3/languages/fsharp/reference/implementing-a-concept-exercise.md

 ## Inspiration

-When implementing an exericse, it can be very useful to check the exercise's [general concepts documents][reference] to see if other languages that have already implemented an exercise for that concept.
+When implementing an exericse, it can be very useful to look at already-implemented F# exercises like the [numbers][concept-exercise-numbers] or [strings][concept-exercise-strings] exercise.
+You can also check the exercise's [general concepts documents][reference] to see if other languages that have already implemented an exercise for that concept.

 ## Help